 Major General (Maj Gen)(O8)

-A two-star rank, Major General is the highest rank an Airman can achieve during peacetime.
-The promotion process is mostly similar to the process in becoming a Brigadier General.
+A two-star rank, in the Air Force the promotion to Major General is mostly similar to the process in becoming a Brigadier General.

 Lieutenant General (Lt Gen)(O9)